Best Flowering Herb Plants for Your Garden - Part One

 Dill is mentioned in the Ebers Papyrus from Egypt and the Bible, giving it an enviable historical pedigree.
 Today, gardeners grow dill for its use in the kitchen and for the lovely, feathery foliage that makes it an attractive plant for an herb patch or patio display.

-Because of it's popularity, there are lots of dill varieties to choose from.
+Because it's so popular, there are lots of dill varieties to choose from.
 Some have been specifically cultivated for their strong flavor, while others for their small (pot friendly) size and still others for their bountiful seed production or large, yellow flowers.
 Choose an application, and there will be a dill cultivar to fit the bill.

 Growing:

-Hardiness Zones: This adaptable flowering herb thrives in USDA Hardiness Zones 3 to 9, tolerating winters as cold as -40°F.
+Hardiness Zones: This adaptable flowering herb thrives in USDA Hardiness Zones 3 to 9.

 Soil: Prefers well-drained soil but is somewhat adaptable.